manjirinamjoshi/notes-app/README.md

 ### Searching notes

-1. Allows to search by prefix for any word in the title or the content of the note.
+1. Allows to search by prefix for any word in the `title` or `content` of the note.
 For e.g. if the title is `This is my first note` and if the search string is `firs` then this note will be returned in the search result.
 2. Search is case-insensitve.
-For e.g if the content of the note is `Send an email ASAP`, and search string is `asap` then tihs note will be returned in the search result.
+For e.g if the content of the note is `Send an email ASAP`, and search string is `asap` then this note will be returned in the search result.

+### Search Implementation Details